 - Student Educational Goals

-This dashboard considers the student outcomes of each course at the College.
+Additionally, this dashboard considers the student outcomes of each course at the College.
 When a student receives a grade of "C" or better, or a passing grade, it is counted as a "success."
 If the student does not withdraw from the class before the term is over, the student is "retained" in the class.
 The data can be viewed by:

 - Department or course